What are components?

 You can add data and system components to a page or layout by adding them within existing columns on the page/layout.
 You can add a component to the top or bottom of an existing column by clicking on the +Add Component icon at the top or bottom of the column you would like to add the component to.

-Once you click on a data or system component, it will be added within the column.
+Once you click on a data or system component, and it will open the components tab where you can select your column.

 As a reminder, components are color-coded blue within the content tab of a page/layout, whereas columns are color-coded orange and rows are green.

-Once a data or system component is added to your page/layout, you can edit the component by double clicking it or by hovering over it and selecting the blue edit pencil icon.
+Once a data or system component is added to your page/layout, you can edit the component by double clicking it.

 You will then be directed within the component where you can format and customize the component by adding fields, links, filters, and other customization options.